JoshOrndorff/recipes/src/main/template.md

 # Key Ingredients
->  ASSUME NO BACKGROUND KNOWLEDGE HERE AND THEN PRESENT THE `EXAMPLE` CODE

 To develop efficiently with Substrate, it is important to be familiar with the basic structure of application development.